 2016 was a forgettable year for Apple -- the phone maker after all saw its iPhone sales decrease for the first ever in its history last year, leading some to think that the company might not be that mighty after all.
 But after a robust holiday season, Apple seems to have regained its bearings, and analysts from Wall street appear to agree.

 In the months leading up to the official unveiling of Samsung’s flagship devices for this year (the Galaxy S8 and the Galaxy S8 Plus), many industry watchers and consumers alike were wondering if the South Korean phone maker would be able to fully recover from its Galaxy Note 7 mess last year.
+But after the latest Galaxy models were formally announced, most of that doubt has been transformed into praise.

 The last three months of any given year is always a good time for Apple.
 But the final quarter of 2016 was a record breaking one for the tech giant.
 In that period, the company registered its best ever quarterly iPhone sales (thanks to the iPhone 7 and the iPhone 7 Plus), selling 78.3 million units of its smartphone devices.
+On top of that, Apple also managed to end its streak of declining iPhone sales which has been going on for three consecutive quarters.
+Moreover, Apple also posted its highest earning quarter ever, both in terms of revenue and earnings per share.

 It has been a couple of years since Apple introduced its iPhone 6, its most successful iPhone release ever.
 Fast forwarding to 2016 and the tech giant never really quite managed to replicate that level of success.
 What is worse is that sales seem to be getting slower every quarter.
+Sure, the iPhone 6 was a record setting release for the company and it would really be hard to top that, but in recent quarters, it has been getting more difficult for Apple to generate some smartphone sales growth.

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals